 Limitations of the Scientific Method

 Interpreting results - Two scientists can come to different conclusions from the same set of results.
+More experiments can be conducted to see which scientist is correct.

 Ethics - is it right or wrong to do an experiment?